swiftlang/swift-evolution/proposals/nnnn-freestanding-macros.md

 ### Restrictions

-Like attached peer macros, a freestanding macro can expand to any declaration that is syntatically and semantically well-formed within the context where the macro is expanded.
-It shares the same requirements and restrictions.
+Like attached peer macros, a freestanding declaration macro can expand to any declaration that is syntatically and semantically well-formed within the context where the macro is expanded.
+It shares the same requirements and restrictions:

 - [**Specifying newly-introduced names**](https://github.com/apple/swift-evolution/blob/main/proposals/0389-attached-macros.md#specifying-newly-introduced-names)
-  - Note that only `named(...)` and `arbitrary` are allowed as macro-introduced names for a declaration macro.
+  - Note that only `named(...)` and `arbitrary` are allowed as macro-introduced names for a declaration macro. `overloaded`, `prefixed`, and `suffixed` do not make sense when there is no declaration from which to derive names.
 - [**Visibility of names used and introduced by macros**](https://github.com/apple/swift-evolution/blob/main/proposals/0389-attached-macros.md#visibility-of-names-used-and-introduced-by-macros)
 - [**Permitted declaration kinds**](https://github.com/apple/swift-evolution/blob/main/proposals/0389-attached-macros.md#permitted-declaration-kinds)